Victoria amazonica Facts

 Victoria amazonica Physical Description

-The underside of the leaves generally shows a purplish-red color and also develops covered in numerous sharp spines.
-The upturned edges add to its buoyancy.
-And if the weight gets evenly distributed, a single leaf supports as much as 100 lb (45 kg).
+The underside of the leaves shows a stunning purplish-red color, and also develops covered in numerous sharp spines.
+The upturned edges further add to its buoyancy.
+If evenly distributed, a single leaf can also support as much as 100 lb (45 kg).